SUMMER WITH MONIKA (1953)

 Love is difficult.
 Infused, as it is, with childhood trauma and unresolved struggles.
 Escaping into fantasy from the realities of the past or the imperfections of a current and possible love does not solve the problem.

-In fact, facing reality head-on, knowing your losses and mourning them, can help you move ahead and change your life.
+In fact, facing reality head-on, knowing your losses, and mourning them can help you move ahead and change your life.
 Harry can do this.
-But, Monika can’t.
-Living with old grievances, acting them out, running away continually to fantasy and sex; pursuing an illusion of idyllic love, Monika is doomed to unhappiness.
+But Monika can’t.
+Living with old grievances, acting them out, running away continually to fantasy and sex, and pursuing an illusion of idyllic love, Monika is doomed to unhappiness.